-In partnership with King Conservation District and the Kent Hillside Church, World Relief is excited to introduce our newest Refugee and Immigrant Empowerment Space.
+In partnership with Kent Hillside Church, Construction for Change, and many other amazing community partners, World Relief Seattle is excited to introduce our newest Refugee and Immigrant Empowerment Space.
 We are converting an acre of paved parking lot space and transforming it into the Paradise Parking Plots community garden with 50 plots, where refugees, immigrants and local community members can gather to grow culturally appropriate foods that promote a healthier lifestyle, improve food access, foster economic independence, and build community.
 Further, this garden will provide a much needed space for interactive nutrition and health education of youth and adults in the Kent community.

 Adjacent to the garden, there will also be a full service commercial and teaching kitchen.
 The teaching kitchen will increase the productivity of the garden by allowing gardeners to learn canning, freezing and fermenting techniques to preserve food beyond the growing season and to also sell in local farmer's market and to the greater refugee and immigrant community.